Flowing towards equity

 Current statistics pertaining to the water sector paint a stark reality.
 Globally, 1.8 billion people, or 16% of the population, rely on off-premises water sources, with women predominantly shouldering the burden of water carriage in about 63% of households.
 This fact is echoed by a recent WHO-UNICEF (2023) report that has noted that in many parts of the world, women and girls continue to embark on long journeys to collect water, which directly or indirectly impacts their education, work and leisure time.

-Further, the widespread implications on their physical health and safety can also not be disregarded.
+Further, the widespread implications on their physical health and safety cannot be disregarded.
 Reviewing data on the representation of women in technical and managerial positions in the water sector paints a grim picture as well, as a cross-country survey by UN Water shows that women hold less than half of government WASH roles, depicting the gendered nature of power dynamics in our society.
 This disproportionate responsibility underscores the urgent need to rectify gender inequities in water management, particularly in low- and middle-income settings.

-Women volunteers in Bhadohi, Uttar Pradesh take lead in testing drinking water quality (Image: WaterAid India)
+Women volunteers in Bhadohi, Uttar Pradesh, take lead in testing drinking water quality (Image: WaterAid India)

 Gender inclusivity cross cutting through multiple domains